Ficoroni Cista: Body

 The mythological scene in the central band depicts the Argonauts visiting the land of the Bebryces (a people of Bithynia).
 The Argonauts, having landed in search of supplies, are challenged by the giant Amykos, son of Poseidon and king of the Bebryces, who forced all strangers landing on his shores to fight him.
 The giant, however, is defeated in a boxing match by Pollux, son of Zeus and twin brother of Castor, who, while sparing his life, makes him promise to respect anyone who lands on the island from now on.

-The entire composition consists of three scenes not closely connected but all occupying the same rocky landscape.
+The entire composition consists of three scenes, not closely connected, but all occupying the same rocky landscape.

 The first scene shows Pollux tying Amykos to a tree in the presence of Athena, Boreas, and three companions armed with spears.
-A small Victory flies overhead toward the victor, bringing fillets and wreath, and a small slave in a mantle, laden with boxers' gear, crouches at the foot of the tree.
+A small Victory flies overhead toward the victor, bringing fillets and a wreath, and a small slave in a mantle, laden with boxers' gear, crouches at the foot of the tree.
 To the right and left, two pairs of spectators form a backdrop to the scene.
 The sense of spatiality is also notable, thanks to the different positions of the figures at the sides (one seated in profile, one standing three-quarters to the left, one seated and one standing with their backs turned to the right), among whom are perhaps the winged demon Sosthenes and Amykos' brother Mygdon, king of Phrygia.

 The second section shows several Argonauts drinking at a fountain.
-Castor is recognizable by his characterisic close-fitting cap, the pileus, and a male figure reclines on the rocks above, perhaps the personification or genius of the place.
+Castor is recognizable by his characteristic close-fitting cap, the pileus, and a male figure reclines on the rocks above, perhaps the personification or genius of the place.
 Various amphorae lie on the ground, some depicted in foreshortening with remarkable virtuosity.

-The third section shows the prow of the Argo, where three Argonauts are standing, while a fourth comes ashore with basket and barrel, and a fifth is sitting nearby.
+The third section shows the prow of the Argo, where three Argonauts are standing, while a fourth comes ashore with a basket and a barrel, and a fifth is sitting nearby.

 The engravings on the cista are of extremely high quality.
 The artist has mastered the expressive resources of Classical elegance in his drawing, in the freedom and fluidity of his foreshortenings, and in his linear translations of coloristic and pictorial motifs such as the masses of hair, modeled in delicate detail.

 According to some scholars, the engravings on the Ficoroni Cista are a reproduction of a lost fifth-century painting by the ancient Greek painter and sculptor Micon.
-However there are striking differences between Pausanias’ description of such a painting and the mythological engravings on the cista.
-According to Hopkins the scene may derive from the lost late fifth-century comedy Amykos, by the Sicilian playwright, Epicharmus of Kos.
+However, there are striking differences between Pausanias’ description of such a painting and the mythological engravings on the cista.
+According to Hopkins, the scene may derive from the lost late fifth-century comedy Amykos, by the Sicilian playwright, Epicharmus of Kos.